justinmandac/nodePIMonteCarlo/README.md

 Server runs on port _9001_.
 Modify the port as you wish.
 Indicate `-v` upon invocation to activate verbose mode. <br>
 The client requires one argument from the command line - the server's URI e.g. `http:\\10.100.205.49:9001\`.
 Run the files in their own CLI. <br>
 Use `index.js` to spawn child processes.
-Ensure that the server is running first.<br>
+Starts the server upon execution<br>
-`index.js` accepts two command line arguments: the number of processes to spawn and the socket address.
+`index.js` accepts 4 command line arguments: the number of processes to spawn,the socket address, verbosity toggle for clients, and verbosity toggle for server.